PowerPCFan/cpu-rank-detector/README.md

 All consumer-grade desktop and laptop CPUs up to Intel 14th gen/AMD 9000 series *should* work.

 # Outputs and Running the Script
+Ways to run the script:
+- Invoke-RestMethod or Invoke-WebRequest piped to Invoke-Expression - executes the file directly from GitHub, that way you will always have the latest version of the script
+- Download file - the latest version won't automatically execute, but this might be useful if you want to ensure it always runs or runs without Internet
 After running the script, wait a few seconds for it to rank your CPU and then it will return a raw CPU ranking output.
 **Possible Outputs:**
 - lowEnd - The CPU is considered low-end